On This Day 2026

 1992 – The film Waynes World, which featured appearances from Meat Loaf and Alice Cooper premiered in the US.
 The use of Queen’s ‘Bohemian Rhapsody’ in the film propelled the song to No.2 on the US singles charts nearly 20 years after its first release.

 1999 – Lenny Kravitz scored his first UK No.1 single with ‘Fly Away’ a No.12 hit in the US.
-The track had been used on a TV ad for cars.
+The track which had been used in a Peugeot TV ad won a Grammy Award for Best Male Rock Performance in 1999.

 2007 – Winners at the 27th annual Brit Awards at London’s Earls Court included Muse who won Best British Live Act, British Breakthrough Act went to The Fratellis.
 Winner of the Best International Breakthrough Act was Orson.
 Take That won the first-ever live vote, when they took home the Best British Single for ‘Patience.’
 Arctic Monkeys were named Best British Group, James Morrison was named Best British Male and Amy Winehouse won Best British Female.
 Justin Timberlake won Best International Male and Nelly Furtado won Best International female.
 The Killers won Best International Group and Best International Album for Sam’s Town and Oasis won the Outstanding Contribution to Music Award.